people

 Zihan Zhang is a Master Student Intern in the Dinh Lab in Spring 2025, from the Department of Statistics (Columbia University).

-Keito Taketomi is a Master Student Intern in the Dinh Lab in Spring 2025, from the Department of Statistics (Columbia University).
+Xuanwen Guo was a Master Student Intern in the Dinh Lab from Spring 2024 to Fall 2024, from the Department of Statistics (Columbia University).
+He has continued to work in the Lab as a Research Assistant from Spring 2025.